ProfessorManhattan/packer-archlinux-desktop/CONTRIBUTING.md

 ## ➤ Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact_email](mailto:contact_email).
+Please report unacceptable behavior to [help@megabyte.space](mailto:help@megabyte.space).

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#overview)